shooshx/ArNavNav/README.md

 Current features
 - Define polylines that make the circumference of the map and obstacles in it
+- Restricted Delaunay triangluation of the enclosed area
 - Fast collision detection of multiple agents that move in the scene
-- A* planning on the navigation mesh
+- A* planning on the navigation mesh using segment mid-points

 next fixes
-- BUG - achieving goal and then backing up due to collision
-- goal point should not be projection, should be as tight as possible
-- midPnt is changed in the mesh - bad for reusing the mesh

 TBD
 - finalize base features